Fine Art

 Key Stage 3

-As a Catholic school we hope that all students and parents embrace the teaching of RE across the curriculum, however we are obliged to notify parents of their right to withdraw their child from all or part of the RE curriculum.
+As a Catholic school we work hard to ensure that the teaching of RE is accessible to all and hope that all students and parents embrace the teaching of RE across the curriculum, however we are obliged to notify parents of their right to withdraw their child from all or part of the RE curriculum.
 If you would like to discuss this option then please contact your child’s Head of Year in the first instance.

 PE